OpenDataology/website/content/en/docs/components/training/tftraining.md

 kubectl get crd
 ```

-The output should include `tfjobs.kubeflow.org` like the following:
+The output should include `tfjobs.OpenDataology.org` like the following:

 ```
 NAME                                             CREATED AT
 ...
-tfjobs.kubeflow.org                         2021-09-06T18:33:58Z
+tfjobs.OpenDataology.org                         2021-09-06T18:33:58Z
 ...
 ```

 Check that the Training operator is running via:

 ```
-kubectl get pods -n kubeflow
+kubectl get pods -n OpenDataology
 ```

 The output should include `training-operaror-xxx` like the following: